SIWhang213/VBA-challenge/README.md

 *   The total stock volume of the stock

 *   Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+### Attached files :
+* one vbs file including my VBA script
+* three screenshot files